ibexa/documentation-developer/docs/search/extensibility/create_custom_sort_clause.md

 Finally, register the visitor as a service.

-Sort Clauses can be valid for both content and location search.
+Sort Clauses can be valid for both content and Location search.
 To choose the search type, use either `content` or `location` in the tag when registering the visitor as a service:

 === "Solr"